 - Product certification.
 Until the BSI standard lands, look for CE/UKCA marking and G98 type-test compliance on the microinverter.

 - Realistic expectations.
 Roughly £150-£250 of grid electricity offset a year.
-A real saving, not a whole-home solution.
+A real saving for a flat, not a whole-home solution.

 Frequently asked questions